What are tax-efficient investments?

-Flexible ISAs, which were introduced in the UK in 2016 as a new entry in the tax-efficient investing field, function a lot like cash ISAs but with an added flaxibility.
+Flexible ISAs, which were introduced in the UK in 2016 as a new entry in the tax-efficient investing field, function a lot like cash ISAs but with an added flexibility.
 You can take money out of a Flexible ISA at any point and return it in the same tax year without it reducing your current year’s tax-free allowance.

-The Help to Buy ISA, which is designed to help first-time buyers save money towards buying their first home, were introduced on 1 December 2015.
+The Help to Buy ISA, which is designed to help first-time buyers save money towards buying their first home.

 After an initial deposit of £1,000, you’ll receive a £50 bonus for every £200 saved, to a maximum bonus of £3,000.
 As with a standard ISA, any interest you earn will be tax free.
 Help to Buy ISAs will be limited to one per person and you will not be able to contribute to a Cash ISA in the same tax year.

 Innovative Finance ISA

 Available since 6th April 2016, the Innovative Finance ISA entitles lenders to tax-free interest in loans arranged through peer-to-peer (P2P) platforms.